bhardwajNihal/web-dev-cohort/week-18-Prisma-ORM/README.md

     - add db url to .env file

     - Now good to go :
-        - create DB models in the schema.prisma file  >> migrate the changes by - [npx prisma migrate dev], and the table will be created
+        - create DB models in the schema.prisma file
+        >> migrate the changes by - [npx prisma migrate dev], and the table will be created
         - To insert values :
-            - [npx prisma generate dev], creates a client file to @prisma/client that has all the logic that converts prisma query to raw sql querie
+            - [npx prisma generate dev],This creates TypeScript types and a fully typed API for database operations, creates a client file to @prisma/client that has all the logic that converts prisma query to raw sql querie
             - just import {Prisma client} from "@prisma/client"
             - start inserting values using prisma autocomplete suggestions
             - expressify it